-- Provide stormwater management through innovative environmentally sensitive design (ESD) or low impact development (LID) to encourage groundwater recharge.
-Techniques include a combination of one or more of the following: infiltration trenches, bioretention, bioswales, permeable pavement, and extended retention. - Provide where possible on site quantity control of roof runoff by installing French drains, cisterns, vaults, planting wells, and green roofs.
-Explore opportunities for local, State, and federal assistance for installing green roofs. - Protect forest on parkland at the base of West Howard Avenue through impervious reduction techniques and pollution control measures.
-A stormwater management treatment facility on parkland is not recommended.

-Include tree planting in LID treatment areas where feasible.
+- Provide stormwater management through innovative low impact development (LID) quality and quantity control measures to encourage groundwater recharge.
+Techniques include a combination of one or more of the following: infiltration trenches, bioretention, bioswales, permeable pavement, and extended retention. - Provide where possible onsite quantity control of roof runoff by installing French drains, cisterns, vaults, planting wells, and/or green roofs.
+Explore opportunities for local, State, and federal assistance for the installation of green roofs. - Protect forest on parkland at the base of West Howard Avenue through impervious reduction techniques and pollution control measures.
+A stormwater management treatment facility on parkland is not recommended. - Include tree planting in LID treatment areas where feasible.